 We won’t be ever messing with our publishing that top page.
 From here on out that’s a dead page.
 The page before our cover page the white one on the left.
 This is where we fix the white box issue we talked about earlier.
 This is where the gray fix come in.
 This fix also works for the area you may have created for you button area.
 What you need to do here is make a background in InDesign for this page.

 Select the rectangle tool on the left tools panel.
 Make the rectangle big enough to cover the entire white page.
-Now you want to fill this rectangle with a gray color that matches the background of the swf.
+Now you want to fill this rectangle with a gray color that matches the background of the SWF.
 So make a color swatch on the right, pull it up to adjust the colors.
-It should be in RBG mode, if not switch it to RBG mode.
+It should be in RBG mode, if not switch it to RGB mode.
 Then in ALL 3 areas enter the value 155.
-That number should be used in Red, Green and Blue.
+That number should be used in Red, Green, and Blue.
 This is a super close match you might find a closer one but this one served my needs.
 Tada!
 I know you’re dying to see it match right?
-Go ahead make a swf file like I showed you before and see for yourself you just fixed the white box issue.
+Go ahead make a .SWF file like I showed you before and see for yourself you just fixed the white box issue.
 This needs to be repeated for the last page as well.
-But there you won’t or shouldn’t need more then 1 page added not 2 like at the starting area.
+But there you won’t or shouldn’t need more than 1 page added not 2 like at the starting area.

-At this point if you are just adding the buttons to the document and not adding a space for it you need to get your document ready to add the buttons by adjusting your layout images and content to accommodate the buttons on your pages.
+At this point, if you are just adding the buttons to the document and not adding a space for the buttons you need to get your document ready to add the buttons by adjusting your layout images and content to accommodate the buttons on your pages.
 If you added space make sure you have your space all ready to go too.
-Also make sure you have any buttons files you may be needing.
+Also, make sure you have any buttons files you may be needing.